 Let’s get practical.
 Do you notice that you’re “tapped out” or fresh out of ideas after a long day on the job?
 Do your eyes glaze over important documents that impact your small business?
 While working at an agency start-up and for my own small marketing business, I noticed that I operated under the law of diminishing returns — the more I slogged away in front of a computer, the more catatonic I became.

 And forget about the always-on mentality of technology, where we’re attached to our phones and everyone expects that we’re accessible 24/7.
 When we’re not working on our business, we’re thinking about it, and it’s become the norm for entrepreneurs and small business owners to clock in 60 to 80-hour work weeks.

-In a 2012 report that’s still relevant, 150 years of research shows that overworking hurts profits, productivity, and employee morale and well-being.
+However, research shows that overworking hurts productivity, and employee well-being.
 We can accomplish more in 40 hours than 80.

 So, what happens when we keep burning the midnight oil?

 - We suffer from decision paralysis.
 When you work more, you work in circles, procrastinate, and nothing really gets done.
 You’re too tired to make material decisions, so you end up putting them off, which only hurts your business.

 - We focus on what’s safe vs. what’s innovative.
 Everyone’s afraid of failure, but failure is a key component to success.
 Failure gives us information that we can use to make smart changes in our businesses.
 When you spend your time avoiding failure, you can make too-safe decisions that impede growth.
 Consider these nuggets of wisdom from Thomas Edison: “I have not failed.
 I’ve just found 10,000 ways that won’t work.”
 He also said, “Many of life’s failures are people who did not realize how close they were to success when they gave up.”